 Use Painters Tape As A Guide As You Write

-4. Use painter’s tape as a guide to keeping your words straight and in line.
-Start with the title of the recipe and work your way down.
+4. Use painter’s tape to keep your words straight and in line.
+Start with the recipe title and work your way down.
 You can use the same piece of tape and move it as you write down the plate.
 Just be sure to replace the tape if the permanent marker comes in contact with it.
-It will leave a mark on the next line.
+It will leave a mark on the following line.
 Again, it’s simply a guide, and I wrote just above the tape line.

 Correcting Minor Mistakes On Your Recipe Plate